airlok/meteor-router/README.markdown

 #### Notifications

-Unlike session variables, notifications exist only until the page is refreshed.
+Unlike session variables, notifications exist only until the page changes with Router.to().
 This makes them ideal for giving feedback to users after a form submission.
 You can define any notification name, e.g. alert, error, success, info.

 To navigate to a page with a notification: